Pulmonologist: Those with lung disease need to protect selves from wildfire smoke, healthy people fine

-POTSDAM — Northern New York residents with no underlying lung conditions shouldn’t see any long-term effects from the wildfire smoke polluting the air in the north country.
-However, those with chronic lung conditions should not go outdoors, but if they do, they’ll need to protect themselves with an N95 mask.
-Cloth or surgical masks are inadequate.
+Northern New York residents with no underlying respiratory problems shouldn’t see any long-term effects from the wildfire smoke polluting the air in the north country, health officials say.
+Those with chronic lung conditions are cautioned not to go outdoors if possible.
+But if they do, they are advised to protect themselves with an N95 respirator mask.
+Cloth or surgical masks are considered inadequate.

 Dr. Frederic D. Seifer, a pulmonologist at St. Lawrence Health, said those with conditions such as asthma, COPD or bronchiectasis could see “an acute worsening of their baseline lung disease.”

-He said although he does not work in an emergency department, he is hearing from nurses “they’re getting patients coming in with exacerbations of their lung disease and the patients are attributing it to the air quality.”
+Dr. Andrew F. Williams, president of the St. Lawrence County Board of Health, said there’s been no rise in hospital admissions related to the current air pollution.

+“At this time we have not seen an increase in hospital admissions for respiratory issues in St. Lawrence County.
+There is a concern for increased respiratory symptoms among patients with asthma and COPD — most are able to be managed as outpatients,” he said.

-“These patients are certainly going to be a vulnerable population right now, given the air quality,” he said.
+“These patients are certainly going to be a vulnerable population right now, given the air quality,” Dr. Seifer said.

 According to the National Heart, Lung, and Blood Institute, “bronchiectasis is a condition that occurs when the tubes that carry air in and out of your lungs get damaged, causing them to widen and become loose and scarred.
 These tubes are called airways.
 Bronchiectasis usually results from an infection or other condition that injures the walls of your airways or prevents the airways themselves from clearing mucus.
 Mucus is a slimy substance that the airways produce to help remove inhaled dust, bacteria, and other small particles.
 In bronchiectasis, your airways slowly lose their ability to clear out this mucus.
 When mucus can’t be cleared, it builds up and creates an environment in which bacteria can grow.
 This leads to repeated, serious lung infections.”